nashville-software-school/client-side-mastery/projects/tier-4/giffygram/chapters/GG_STYLES.md

 1. `navigation.css`
 1. `footer.css`

 You can double check that they were created by viewing the contents of that directory.
-If they did not get created, please visit an instructor ASAP to get it working correctly.
+If they did not get created, please visit an mentor ASAP to get it working correctly.